Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Introduction

 \subsection{Acknowledgements}

-The authors thank Christian Haase, Michael Joswig, Benjamin Schr\"oter, Rainer Sinn, and Bernd Sturmfels for many helpful conversations.
+The authors thank Christian Haase, Michael Joswig, Benjamin Schr\"oter, Rainer Sinn, and Bernd Sturmfels for many helpful conversations, and the anonymous referees for input that greatly improved this article.
 They also thank Michael Joswig, Lars Kastner, and Benjamin Schr\"oter for providing a dataset for 4-dimensional polytropes, and the Max Planck Institute for Mathematics in the Sciences for its hospitality while working on this project.
 Leon Zhang was partially supported by an NSF Graduate Research Fellowship.
 Sophia Elia was supported by the Deutsche Forschungsgemeinschaft (DFG) Graduiertenkolleg “Facets of Complexity”.